Hero Image

 Dry Beans

-• Domestic dry bean end users have recently completed their Q3 coverage needs, according to this week’s updates from cash dealers
+• Domestic dry bean end users have completed their Q3 coverage needs and are assessing Q4 offers, according to this week’s updates from cash dealers

 • According to the USDA’s Prospective Plantings Report released on March 31, dry bean acreage is estimated to decline by 10% for the 2026 crop year to 1.24 million acres, in order to reduce oversupply

-• The last round of USDA-posted weekly cash offers was 13%-15% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties
+• The latest round of USDA-posted weekly cash offers were 11%-13% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties

 Rice

-• U.S. cash dealers report that domestic bookings of milled and industrial rice are currently complete through Q3
+• U.S. cash dealers report that domestic bookings of milled and industrial rice are currently complete through Q3, with end users assessing offers for Q4

 Flour

-• The wheat markets were steady this week
+• The wheat markets were higher this week.
+Spot Kansas City futures are up 21% year-to-date

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report